cerner/fhir.cerner.com/content/dstu2/authorization.md

 * **urn:cerner:error:authorization-server:oauth2:grant:csrf-security-failure** - The CSRF token used in confirming the user's approval was invalid; we will immediately notify the client app that we are unable to satisfy the request.
 * **urn:cerner:error:authorization-server:oauth2:grant:denied-by-server** - The server denied the grant because the client is not authorized for any of the scopes it requested.
 * **urn:cerner:error:authorization-server:oauth2:grant:denied-by-user** - The user denied the grant, either directly, or by choosing to cancel during the authentication process.
+* **urn:cerner:error:authorization-server:oauth2:grant:invalid-patient-id** - The patient id does not exist or the user does not have access to the selected patient id's records.
 * **urn:cerner:error:authorization-server:oauth2:grant:authorized-representative-server-error** - A server error was received from the authorized representative service.

 * **urn:cerner:error:authorization-server:oauth2:token:unsupported-grant-type** - The grant type is not one supported by this server.